 Heart failure doesn’t mean that your heart has failed or stopped beating, it just means it isn’t working as well as it should.
 Essentially it isn’t pumping enough blood and oxygen to meet your body’s needs.
 You may feel ok when you’re just sitting or resting but when you’re up and around you may become short of breath and fatigued.
 The most common cause of heart failure is that the muscle on the left side of the heart becomes weak or stiff.
 This is usually caused by coronary artery disease or high blood pressure.
 It is important to work with your doctor to treat the cause of your heart failure.
 It won’t cure it but it can help take some of the stress off your heart so it doesn’t have to work as hard.
 Because the heart is a pump, if it doesn’t pump enough blood out of the heart, blood and fluid can back up and pool in the lungs.
 The fluid pools in the little air sacs and makes it hard to breathe well, especially when lying down or during physical activity.
 Fluid may also build up and cause swelling in the ankles, feet, legs or belly.
 With heart failure you may: feel very tired, be short of breath (especially with physical activity or when lying down at night), have swollen legs or ankles, have a dry cough, have trouble sleeping, not feel like eating much, feel sick to your stomach, have to urinate (pee) more at night, gain weight.
 You may have any of these problems together or individually at different times.
 You might have good days and bad days.
 No matter what, keep taking your medications and see your doctor regularly.

 Board Of Directors Meeting

-Wed, December 19th, at 9:00
+Wed, March 20th, at 9:00

 The River Valley Senior Center Board of Directors will hold their monthly meeting in the upper level of the Senior Center on the third Wednesday of each month.